 Research design and samples

-This study was a quasi-experimental design and was conducted at a private university with two campuses as previously described in the “Two-year RN-to-BSN program in Taiwan” section of this paper.
+This study was a quasi-experimental design and was conducted at a private university with two campuses, 235 kilometers apart: the Linkou (L) campus in northern Taiwan and the Chiayi (C) campus in southern Taiwan.
 The study was conducted from September 2015 to February 2016.
 There were 504 total students enrolled in the two-year RN-to-BSN program with 304 and 200 students at the L and C campuses, respectively.
 All 504 RN-to-BSN students were potential participants.
-To minimize intervention “contamination” between experimental and control participants, the students from L campus belonged to the experimental group (EG) and those from C campus belonged to the control group (CG).
+To minimize intervention “contamination” between experimental and control participants, the students from L campus were assigned to the experimental group (EG) and those from C campus were assigned to the control group (CG).
 Students on both campuses shared the same course curriculum.

 Flipped classroom intervention